midopooler/Vee-aRe-Devs/README.md

 # Vee-aRe-Devs
-HACKATHON REPOSITORY FOR HACKYOURREALITY project title:- Indoor Navigation for large malls
+HACKATHON REPOSITORY FOR HACKYOURREALITY project title:- Indoor Navigation for large Malls/ Places

 Prezi ppt link:- https://prezi.com/p/z3i37er1lvzy/

-idea:-  the idea is to make a indoor navigation app for a large sized mall in delhi.
-So that people could track their routes to the nearby shops and restrooms.
+Idea:-  The idea is to make a indoor navigation app for a large sized mall , So that people could track their routes to the nearby shops and restrooms.Along with that , it will also be helping in advertising about shops and other things, either in route, or the destination, or both.

-project description:- the objective is to make indoor navigation easier via augmented reality and more effective marketing by attracting youth to the new technology.
+Project description:- The objective is to make indoor navigation easier via augmented reality and more effective marketing by attracting youth to the new technology.
-                      We have dreamed to place AR arrows in front of the user (in their mobiles) which will guide them to their required destination.
+                      We have idea to place AR arrows in front of the user (can be seen n their mobile screen) which will guide them to their required destination.
-                      We want to build routes from one place to another iniside malls which can be done through AR navigation instead of asking people to people for directions or either searching for direction boards.
+                      We want to build routes from one place to another iniside malls which can be done through AR navigation instead of asking people to people for directions or either searching for direction boards, Which saves a lot of time as sometimes pepole misguide the routes, or either misunderstood by person cosumes a lot of time to go to the actual place.
                       After the campaign gets over, we would wish to increase our database from one mall to multiple malls.
 Plus, We would look forward to make UI/UX a lot better using the android studio. instructions to use:- /*
                           This is applicable only for TDI Mall right now (Google map location:-https://goo.gl/maps/ECV6hvr8f5q2WjQs8)